AnuraagRath/Bayesian-Game-Theory-Model-Simulator-for-the-Dark-Forest-Hypothesis/README.md

 ## ✨ Final Thought

 > In a universe where trust cannot be verified and survival is everything,
-> silence may not be fear—
+> silence may not be fear
 > it may be **strategy**.